Bathing Baby Techniques

 Before the splash begins, make sure the water is comfortably warm, but not too hot.
-Tie a towel around your neck (like a bib) to keep yourself dry during the bath and in case baby needs to be picked up quickly and cuddled.
+Tie a towel around your neck (like a bib) to keep yourself dry during the bath and in case your bathing baby needs to be picked up quickly and cuddled.
 Most newborns do not eagerly await their bath.
-Singing a few songs, making eye-to-eye contact, and gently massaging baby during the bath often relaxes the reluctant bather.
+Singing a few songs, making eye-to-eye contact, and gently massaging your bathing baby during the bath often relaxes the reluctant bather.